This subchapter looks at kill, a UNIX (and Linux) command.

 process isolation

-UNIX does a very good job of keeping processes isolated from each other, so that no rogue process can attack or damage any other process.
+Unix does a very good job of keeping processes isolated from each other, so that no rogue process can attack or damage any other process.

 Unlike Windows, a frozen or crashed program on UNIX or Linux shouldnt be able to bring the entire operating system to a halt.

-Most UNIX vendors carefully test their own system software and most of the system software has been running and tested for decades, so those programs rarely cause problems.
+Most Unix vendors carefully test their own system software and most of the system software has been running and tested for decades, so those programs rarely cause problems.

 Most bugs occur in third party software and in custom software developed for a particular installation.